Legal and tax structure for the financial statements

 Result on property sales

-A property (or property under construction) is regarded as sold when the significant risks and returns have been transferred to the buyer, which is normally upon the unconditional exchange of contracts.
+A property (or property under construction) is regarded as sold when control of the property is transferred to the buyer, which is normally upon the unconditional exchange of contracts.
 For conditional exchanges, sales are recognised only when all the significant conditions have been fulfilled.
 The result on property sales is the proceeds from sales (less any facilitation costs), less the most recent carrying value of the properties sold, established each quarter.

 Vesteda values its investment property per complex rather than per individual unit.
 As indicated in Note 14, potential proceeds from the sale of individual units are taken into account in the valuation.